shawtes/emoryhacks/webapp/README.md

 - Network errors caught and displayed to user
 - Loading states during API calls
 - Error messages shown in UI

+## Reports and Analytics

+This project includes pre-computed metrics and visualizations produced by the ML pipeline.
+They are committed under `reports/` so you can explore model quality without re-running training.

+- Where to look:
+  - `reports/metrics/ensemble/ensemble_cv_metrics.json`: cross-validated metrics for the ensemble
+  - `reports/metrics/rf/rf_cv_metrics.json`: cross-validated metrics for the Random Forest baseline
+  - `reports/visualizations/enhanced_gb_analysis.png`: performance overview for the enhanced GB model
+  - `reports/visualizations/feature_category_analysis.png`: feature group importance/impact
+  - `reports/technical_report.md`: narrative describing dataset, features, models, and results

+- Typical metrics included (varies by file):
+  - Accuracy, Precision, Recall (Sensitivity), F1
+  - ROC-AUC / PR-AUC
+  - Per-fold results and mean ± std across folds
+  - Class distribution, confusion matrix summaries

+- How to view:
+  - Open PNGs in `reports/visualizations/` directly in your file viewer
+  - Open JSON in your editor to inspect per-fold metrics
+  - Read `reports/technical_report.md` for methodology and findings

+- How this ties to the app:
+  - The webapp uses the trained artifact (`enhanced_gb_combined_features.joblib`) served by the FastAPI backend
+  - The model/feature choices reflected in reports match what the API uses for inference
+  - Future enhancement: surface selective report snippets (e.g., high-level metrics, last training timestamp) inside a clinician dashboard page

 ## Development